robertdebock/ansible-role-bootstrap/README.md

 Dependencies
 ------------

 None known.
-This is likely the role that comes first when using ansible, many others will depend on this role.
+This is likely the role that comes first when using Ansible, many others will depend on this role.

 Example Playbook
 ----------------

 ```
 ---
-- hosts: servers
+- hosts: all
   become: yes

   roles:
     - robertdebock.bootstrap

+  tasks:
+    - name: do something.
+      ping:
 ```

 License